romkatv/zsh-bench/README.md

 ### Do it yourself

 Let's leave premade configs alone for some time and try to build a zsh config from scratch.
-Given the availability of high-quality building boxes, this shouldn't be very difficult.
+Given the availability of high-quality building blocks, this shouldn't be very difficult.

 | config | tmux | compsys | syntax highlight | auto suggest | git prompt | first prompt lag | first cmd lag | cmd lag | input lag |
 |-|-:|-:|-:|-:|-:|-:|-:|-:|-:|